DEEPA-1505/Reestar-Restaurants/README.md

 📌 Note
 This project is front-end only (no backend functionality for the contact form) and can be used as a template or learning resource.

+you can access my Reestar Restaurant website visiting by [ https://deepa-1505.github.io/Reestar-Restaurants/]

+thank you for your visiting